CodeUserMartin/Web-Templates/README.md

 ---

-## 📦 Repository Structure
-This repository is organized into several folders, each containing different web templates for specific types of websites.

-### **Available Templates:**
-- **Ecommerce** – Online store templates with product pages, shopping carts, and checkout systems.
-- **Portfolio** – Sleek and stylish templates to showcase projects and work.
-- **Landing Page** – Optimized for marketing, lead generation, and promotional purposes.
-- **Blog** – Blog layouts with post sections, sidebars, and comment sections.

----

 ## 🎨 Customization
 Each template comes with **full source code** and **design files** (e.g., Figma or Sketch) to help you understand and modify the templates with ease.